PyThaiNLP/pythainlp/README.md

 Thai natural language processing in Python.

-PyThaiNLP is python module like nltk , but It's working with thai language.
+PyThaiNLP is a python module similar to `nltk` , but it's working primarily on Thai language instead of English.

-It's support python 2.7 and Python 3
+It supports both Python 2.7 and Python 3.

 ### Project status